-One of the most commonly asked questions regarding cigars is how long do they actually last?
+The two most commonly asked questions regarding cigars are why do people smoke cigars and how long do they actually last?
 This can be interpreted in a few ways so in the following post we break it down into the following categories:

 - How long will cigars last without a humidor?

 - How long will cigars last inside a humidor?